Montreal Screwjob: Legacy

 Since then, professional wrestling storylines, including some storylines written by WWE, continue to refer to the screwjob whenever a title match ends under controversial circumstances.
+In addition to the 1998 Survivor Series, a worked screwjob was recreated by Theodore Long (the then-general manager of WWE SmackDown) in favour of CM Punk (the then World Heavyweight Champion) against The Undertaker at Breaking Point 2009 and an attempt against Punk (who won and walked out of the arena and WWE with the WWE Championship as part of the storyline) by McMahon himself (with the help of John Laurinaitis) was thwarted by the then WWE Champion John Cena at Money in the Bank 2011.
+In January 2010, the reenactments of the incident even extended to Total Nonstop Action Wrestling (TNA) when Hebner ended a main event match between Kurt Angle and AJ Styles by quickly ringing the bell when Styles used the ankle lock on Angle, despite the fact that Angle had not attempted to submit.
+This led Angle to react in a way very similar to Hart's.
+The next week, Hebner admitted to a disappointed Hogan that he had taken a payoff from Ric Flair for the action, prompting Hogan to temporarily suspend him.
 In the video game WWE 13, one of the playable matches on the single player campaign allows players to recreate the Montreal Screwjob.

-In January 2010 the reenactments of the incident even extended to TNA when Earl Hebner ended a main event match between Kurt Angle and AJ Styles by quickly ringing the bell when Styles used the Ankle Lock on Angle, despite the fact that Angle had not attempted to submit.
-This led Angle to react in a very similar way to Hart.
-The next week Hebner admitted to a disappointed Hulk Hogan that he had taken a payoff from Ric Flair for the action, prompting Hogan to temporarily suspend him.